nicolabs/nicolabs.net/_posts/2020-05-04-Make-RPi-bluetooth-speaker-part-1.md

   - raspberry pi
   - bluetooth
   - "Series : Make a Raspberry Pi a Bluetooth speaker"
-maturity: draft
+maturity: good
+last_modified_at: 2023-01-15
 ---

 ![Bluetooth logo](/assets/blog/3rdparty/logos/Bluetooth_FM_Color.png){:height="128px"}

 In this two-part article I describe the steps I had to take to make a *headless Raspberry Pi 4* a Bluetooth [A2DP](https://www.howtogeek.com/338750/whats-the-difference-between-bluetooth-a2dp-and-aptx/) speaker.

-My goal was to offer a user-friendly way for anyone in the same room to pair its Bluetooth smartphone with the Raspberry Pi and play music through it, while making sure the neighbors won't be able to connect without approval.
+My goal was to offer a user-friendly way for anyone in the same room to **pair its Bluetooth smartphone with the Raspberry Pi and play music through it**, while making sure the **neighbors won't be able to connect without approval**.

-To output music, you can connect a Hi-Fi system  to the Raspberry Pi using the Jack plug or an audio add-on card : this part depends on your setup.
+To output music, you can **connect a Hi-Fi system to the Raspberry Pi** using the Jack plug or an audio add-on card : this part depends on your setup.

+{% plantuml %}
+@startuml

+!include <tupadr3/common>
+!include <tupadr3/devicons/raspberry_pi>
+!include <tupadr3/material/phone_android.puml>
+!include <tupadr3/material/speaker.puml>

+rectangle "Home <&home>" as Home {
+  MATERIAL_PHONE_ANDROID(Guest,Guest smartphone)
+  DEV_RASPBERRY_PI(RPi,Raspberry Pi)
+  MATERIAL_SPEAKER(Speaker,Speaker)
+}

+RPi - Speaker : Audio cable
+Guest .[#Blue].> RPi : Broadcasts music\nthrough Bluetooth A2DP <&bluetooth>

+@enduml
+{% endplantuml %}

 Allright, let's dive into how Bluetooth works.